Tooth-Colored Fillings Creates Natural Smiles

 During your next visit to Distinguished Dental, Dr. McIntosh will assess your needs and talk to you about the results.
 If she sees any signs of decay, she may recommend treatment with tooth-colored fillings.
 Treating decay with a tooth-colored filling takes just a short amount of time.
 Depending on the number of fillings you need, we may be able to complete your treatment in a single visit.

 Do you need to schedule your next visit with Dr. McIntosh?
 Call our office today to reserve your appointment.
-We are proud to offer comprehensive general, cosmetic, and restorative service to patients in Keller and all surrounding communities.
+We are proud to offer comprehensive general, cosmetic, and restorative service to patients in Fort Worth and all surrounding communities.